Make a complaint

 If you remain unhappy with our response to your complaint at stage 1, you can request to escalate the complaint to stage 2.

 We encourage residents to let us know as soon as possible, no later than 4 weeks from the date of the stage 1 response.
 We may apply discretion where the resident was unable to escalate the complaint earlier (for example health grounds) or where the complaint raises safeguarding or health and safety issues.
-When you ask us to escalate to stage 2, we will contact you to discuss your complaint further and acknowledge the complaint in writing within 5 working days.
+When you ask us to escalate to stage 2, we'll contact you to discuss your complaint further and acknowledge the complaint in writing within 5 working days.

 We ask you to tell us why they are dissatisfied with our stage 1 response.
 Some examples are below: